elec-e8408-mini-project-2025/project-documentation/README.md

 Execution steps:

 1. Make sure smartwatch application is running.
-2. Use a serial bluetooth terminal or putty and use bluetooth pair "HIKING_WATCH" or relevant name which relates to your smartwatch (can be downloaded for android).
+2. Use a serial Bluetooth terminal or putty and use Bluetooth pair "HIKING_WATCH" or relevant name which relates to your smartwatch (can be downloaded for android).
 You can also use the serial interface using Putty or Picocom.
 3. In the selected serial communication execute command: GET /
 4. From the output JSON locate "Paths" lists and recursively execute GET "PATH" for each found path.
 5. Copy and paste the output to a terminal verify the JSON format is up to standard.
 Example using linux commandline: